-Maize samples used in this study consisted of 754 accessions from "TURDA" germplasm collection, among which there were 265 local populations (landraces), collected in different Romanian regions (Transylvania and Moldavia); 59 synthetics/composites among which 30 synthetics created at ARDS Turda and 29 synthetics acquired from different countries (Spain, Italy, Germany, University of Minnesota, University of Pennsylvania); 430 "TURDA" inbred lines.
+Maize samples used in this study consisted of 754 accessions from "Turda" germplasm collection, among which there were 265 local populations (landraces), collected in different Romanian regions (Transylvania and Moldavia); 59 synthetics/composites among which 30 synthetics created at ARDS Turda and 29 synthetics acquired from different countries (Spain, Italy, Germany, USA -University of Minnesota, University of Pennsylvania); 430 "Turda" inbred lines.
+The local populations used in this study have been originated in more stages:

-The local populations used in this study have been created in more stages:
+- after middle part of the XVIIth century, maize was introduced in south and east part of Romania from Turkey (flint type);

-- after middle part of the XVIIth century, maize was introduced in south and east part of Romania from Turkey (flint type); - in west part of Romania (Transylvania region) maize was introduced in the first part of XVIIIth century from Italy (flint type); - in the last part of XIXth century and first part of XXth century, maize has been brought from USA and Argentina, especially dent type (Has, 2006).
+- in west part of Romania (Transylvania region) maize was introduced in the first part of XVIIIth century from Italy (flint type).

-FIGURE 1 - Frequency distribution of the three groups of genotypes by their grain content.
+- In the last part of XIXth century and first part of XXth century, maize was brought from USA and Argentina, especially dent type (Has et al., 2006).

-All local populations (landraces), synthetics and inbred lines are currently used in the framework of breeding and genetic program at the Agricultural Research Station, Turda - Romania (ARS Turda).
+All local populations (landraces), synthetics and inbred lines are currently used in the framework of breeding and genetic program at the Agricultural Research and Development Station Turda - Romania (ARDS Turda).
 The studied genotypes differed by germplasm source, grain type, maturity classification (very early, early, intermediate and late) and grain appearance and color.